New York Equitable Distribution Lawyer

 • Ascertaining equitable distribution of essential assets, including pensions and retirement accounts

-• Pushing for property that may be most dear to you, like the matrimonial home
+• Pushing for property that may be dear to you, like the matrimonial home

 To prevent this from happening, put our skills and know-how to use.
 Our legal team will always work toward getting you the best possible deal in your situation.
 We will listen to your questions and come up with appropriate strategies that help you attain your goals, resolve disputes, and safeguard your financial interests.